kevchen266/kotlin-for-python-developers-cn/16-inheritance.md

 We're allowed to pass a `Car` to `boast()` because `Car` is a subclass of `MotorVehicle`.
 We're allowed to pass a `Car` to `ride()` because `Car` implements `Driveable` (thanks to being a subclass `MotorVehicle`).
 Inside `boast()`, we're only allowed to access the members of the declared parameter type `MotorVehicle`, even if we're in a situation where we know that it's really a `Car` (because there could be other callers that pass a non-`Car`).
 Inside `ride()`, we're only allowed to access the members of the declared parameter type `Driveable`.
 This ensures that every member lookup is safe - the compiler only allows you to pass objects that are guaranteed to have the necessary members.
 The downside is that you will sometimes be forced to declare "unnecessary" interfaces or wrapper classes in order to make a function accept instances of different classes.

-With collections and functions, polymorphism becomes more complicated - see the section on [generics](generics.html).
+With collections and functions, polymorphism becomes more complicated - see the section on [泛型](generics.html).

 [//]: TODO (Overload resolution rules)

-## Casting and type testing
+## 类型转换与类型检测

 When you take an interface or an open class as a parameter, you generally don't know the real type of the parameter at runtime, since it could be an instance of a subclass or of any class that implements the interface.
 It is possible to check what the exact type is, but like in Python, you should generally avoid it and instead design your class hierarchy such that you can do what you need by proper overriding of functions or properties.